Airspace Noise Concerns

 FILING A LOW-FLYING SAFETY COMPLAINT

 Fixed wing aircraft can fly no lower than 1,000 feet above the ground over the City of Rancho Palos Verdes.
 To report a low-flying plane, please call the Long Beach Flight Standards District Office at (562) 377-5400.

 The LAX Community Noise Roundtable was created in September 2000 and it is intended to reduce and mitigate the adverse noise impacts that the users of Los Angeles International Airport create on the surrounding communities.
-Membership of the Roundtable consists of local officials and staff, representatives of congressional office, members of recognized community groups, the Federal Aviation Administration, the airlines and Los Angeles World Airports Management.
+Membership of the Roundtable consists of local officials and staff, representatives of congressional office, members of recognized community groups, the Federal Aviation Administration, the airlines and Los Angeles World Airports (LAWA) staff.
 This forum provides a mechanism that attempts to ensure cooperation between the Airport and local impacted communities in achieving noise impact reduction to those communities, wherever possible, without shifting noise from one community to another.
 The Roundtable meets on the second Wednesday of every odd numbered month and may schedule additional meetings as needed.
-The public meetings start at 6:30 p.m. at varying locations, which include the Los Angeles International Airport Clifton A. Moore Administration Building at 1 World Way (after COVID-19, for online meeting date and time, visit the LAWA website).
+The public meetings start at 6:30 p.m. at the Los Angeles International Airport Clifton A. Moore Administration Building at 1 World Way (after COVID-19, for online meeting date and time, visit the LAWA website).
 Click here to sign up for the City’s list serve to receive a reminder about the next scheduled Roundtable meeting.
 If you have questions about the LAX Community Noise Roundtable meetings, which are administered by the LAWA environmental noise planning staff, you may contact them directly at (424) 646-6508 or email firstname.lastname@example.org.
 The City of Rancho Palos Verdes staff representative on the Roundtable is Robert Nemeth, associate land use planner in the Community Development Department at (310) 544-5285.